Saturday, March 31, 2018

 to the Museum.
 Photo courtesy of Daniel Vallee.

-The Narcissus, just prior to traveling to Kennebunkport.
+The Narcissus, just before traveling to Kennebunkport.
 Photo

 courtesy of Daniel Vallee.

-Spring of 1970 at Seashore Trolley Museum.
+Spring of 1970 at the Seashore Trolley Museum.
 The Narcissus is in the parking

 lot on the right rear.
 PWM Collection.